SoumyajitDas-SkyNet21/Covid-19-Data-Exploration-using-SQL/README.md

 # Covid-19-Data-Exploration-using-SQL
-Description:  "COVID-19 Data Exploration" uses SQL to analyze cases, deaths, and vaccination rates.
-Insights on mortality, infection rates, and global trends are provided.
+Description:  This repository, "COVID-19 Data Exploration", conducts in-depth analysis of COVID-19 data using SQL.
+Utilizing advanced SQL techniques like joins, CTEs, temp tables, and window functions, it investigates key metrics such as total cases, deaths, vaccination rates, and population percentages.
+The project provides insights into mortality rates, infection rates by population, and global trends, offering valuable information for understanding the pandemic's impact worldwide.